jacobwilson41/cat-tinder/README.md

 # cat-tinder

-just made an initial commit with two separate directories: a react app with redux and one without.
+I initially made two apps inside this repo:

+- cat-tinder-redux
+- cat-tinder-noredux

-My initial thoughts are that I should not have included Redux on my resume just because I used it on one sprint.
-I will pretty much have to re-learn redux today which will eat up a lot of time.
-I will get an mvp working without redux and then with any spare time attempt to implement redux.
+After going over the Redux docs, my initial thoughts were that I should not have included Redux on my resume just because I used it on one application.
+I pretty much was goingn to have to re-learn redux today which I knew was going to eat up a lot of time.

+My intentions were to get an mvp working without redux and then with any spare time, attempt to implement a version with redux.

+I did not have time to get to redux and I deleted the cat-tinder-redux app

 Basic App structure:
 App.js is going to render a <CatGif /> component